- A father blogs about experiences with his autistic son

 Cost: $75 (hourly fee).

 Payment plans available.
-Get more information. about fee schedule.
+Get more information.

 No wait list.